Deutsche Version hier.

 If really all available cables snap, call our Emergency Phone Number +43 677 616 979 42

-As speaker or participant in a panel discussion you connect to the presentation room at the link we sent you.
-Every event has it’s own room aka link.
-This room will be opened (by us) about one hour before the scheduled event.
-We recommend you be there about 45 minutes before, so we can check all the technical settings and, if needed, debug things.
+As speaker or participant in a panel discussion you connect to the presentation room at the link we sent you before your talk or discussion.
+Every talk or discussion has it’s own stage, aka URL-link.
+This virtual room will be opened (by us) about one hour before the scheduled event.
+We recommend you be there latest 30 minutes before, so we can check all the technical settings and, if needed, debug things.

-There'll be you personal „Welcome Angel“ waiting for you to help do this testing/debugging.
-Your presenter will then arrive, shortly before the start, to ask you how you would like to be introduced and if there’s anything you want her/him to say/not to say.
+There'll be your personal „Welcome Angel“ waiting for you to help do this testing/debugging.
+Your presenter/moderator will arrive shortly before the start to ask you how you would like to be introduced and if there’s anything you want her/him to say/not to say.

-Once your talk (including Q&A) is over, the (same) presenter will moderate farewell and then have time for you (and other participants) to answer last questions or help you, if needed.
+Once your talk (including Q&A) is over, the (same) presenter/moderator will moderate a farewell and then have time for you (and other participants) to answer last questions or help you, if needed.
+If you like, you will also be guided to a separate room (BigBlueButton, BBB) for questions with interested members of the audience.

 There are several ways for you as speaker to hold your presentation.
 You may show your slides from your own device.
 Usually, when you set „share screen“ in your browser, the camera is cut off so the stream will not show you, just your voice will be heard, until you stop screen sharing in your browser.
-Yes, there’s a workaround for this, depending on which browser you’re using, but we can’t support you in this.
-But it’s fine with us if you can manage on your own.
+Yes, there’s a workaround for this, pls see below.

 Alternately, you can upload your presentation slides as Powerpoint or LibreOffice file (sorry: Apple Keynote not supported, use the „export to Powerpoint“ function in Keynote) on our server onto a „Virtual Laptop“, where you can activate slide changes yourself.
 This way you can concentrate on your talk and slides and we’ll take care of the rest, and viewers can see your slides and you at the same time.

-The URL for the upload is https://cloud.privacyweek.at/s/CmGmrmCEZjgEs8t - as long as the file is present in the list of uploaded files, everything is fine.
+The URL for the slides upload is https://cloud.privacyweek.at/s/6EHQm4MjyLs7q6Z - Pls use a filename that indicates your name and the talk. (there can be problems with some characters in filenames, e.g. Umlaute) As long as the file is present in the list of uploaded files, everything is fine.

 And finally, you can prerecord your entire presentation and upload it beforehand.
 Pls. contact us at firstname.lastname@example.org if you want to do this.
 Also pls. remember you should still be present at the time of the talk for possible Q&A afterwards.